ecstra/moonlight/README.md

 ## Status

-Personal project, actively maintained.
+Personal project.
 Designed for learning and prototyping agent systems with production-aware patterns.
 Suitable for integration into larger systems but not a complete application framework.

-## License

-MIT License - see LICENSE file for details.